 River Depth, Navigability and Current:

 Because Lawrence Creek is spring fed, I suspect it stays fairly stable no matter when you paddle it.
 The creek, despite being narrow, is often times surprisingly deep (some holes were about five feet down).
 The current is very peppy but never obnoxious.
 Again, there were several riffles and minor class 1 rapids.

 Black squirrels, cranes, geese, ducks, and painted turtles.
 I could see many fish through the clear water but few were very big.
 For plants, there was a lot of skunk cabbage and mint (both of which I could smell).

 Thanks to Adam Kiernicki for suggesting this as a trip idea (and for some other ideas you may see reviewed in the near future as well).
 If you have ideas or requests for paddling trips, feel free to let me know.

-- Headwaters to 1st Ave: (1.25 miles) Hiking possibility only.
+- Headwaters to 1st Ave: 1.0 miles.
 In theory, there should be a spring located at the headwaters a mile upstream from 1st Ave.
 This might be more viable as a roundtrip.

-- Hwy E/B(by Maynard Dr) to 10th Lane: (1.45 miles) The put-in is too close to a house for comfort.
-This section should be mostly clear with, I believe, the only jam being the one you’ll see from the Hwy E bridge.
+- Hwy E/B(by Maynard Dr) to 10th Lane: 1.4 miles.
+This section should be mostly clear with I believe the only jam being the one you’ll see from the Hwy E bridge.

-- 10th Lane to Hwy E: (0.7 miles) Nice open marsh paddle.
-Good access at both put-in and take-out.
+- 10th Lane to Hwy E: 0.7 miles.
+Nice open marsh paddle.
+Good access at both the put-in and take-out.

-- 11th Road to Lake Montello (park on the south shore): (4.55 miles) A simple section with some lake paddling reviewed here.
+- 11th Rd to Lake Montello (park on south shore): 3.7 miles.
+A simple section with some lake paddling.

-- Montello Dam to the Fox River: (0.6 miles) A nice little urban stretch that I review here.
+- Montello Dam to the Fox River: 0.6 miles.
+A nice little urban stretch.